g070817/pytool/README.md

-# Pytools - !!!keep the sleep time in case the host crashed, unless you are using it for performance testing on the web belonged to yourself
+# Pytools - !!!!!keep the sleep time in case the host crashed, unless you are using it for performance testing on the web belonged to yourself!!!!!

 1. Downloadtest_function_only.py